linxGnu/go-adder/README.md

 ## RandomCellAdder

 * A `LongAdder` with simple strategy of preallocating atomic cell and select random cell for update.
-* Slower than JDK LongAdder but 1.5-2x faster than atomic adder.
+* Slower than JDK LongAdder but 1.5-2x faster than atomic adder on contention.
 * Consume ~1KB to store cells.

 ```